Gulabi (1995 film)

 Gulabi (Rose) is a 1995 Telugu romantic crime film written and directed by debutant Krishna Vamsi.
 Produced by Ram Gopal Varma and Amitabh Bachchan Corporation Limited, the film stars J. D. Chakravarthy and Maheswari in the lead roles.
 Music was composed by Sashi Preetam and dialogues written by Nadiminti Narsinga Rao.

 The story was inspired by a real-life incident involving a young girl rescued from a Dubai Sheikh.
-Upon its release, Gulabi received positive reviews and became a box-office hit.
+Gulabi received positive reviews and became a box-office hit.
 The film won two Nandi Awards, including Best First Film of a Director for Krishna Vamsi.
 It was later dubbed into Tamil as Idhayame Idhayame and remade in Hindi as Aashiq (2001).

 Plot

-Gulabi is an action-packed love story set in the backdrop of human trafficking of young girls to Dubai.
-It is inspired from a real incident that came in news dailies when police arrested a few Dubai-based businessmen trying to smuggle girls from Hyderabad.
+Gulabi is an action-packed love story set against the backdrop of human trafficking of young girls to Dubai.
+The film was inspired by a real-life incident that made headlines in news dailies when the police arrested a few Dubai-based businessmen trying to smuggle girls out of Hyderabad.